|

 Theories of Everything

 At first, walking up a gigantic mountain is not much different from walking through any kind of hilly land sprinkled with farms, villages and patches of forest.
 Climbing up seems quite uneventful, nothing special, and the importance of the lay of the land can easily be taken for granted.
-Similarly, the importance of human language — our verbal way of communication — can be misunderstood as not already containing the promise of something quite astounding.
-So it cannot be stressed enough here in our quest to discussing and understanding everything that language, a man made tool, is one of the keys to understanding the overall picture, both the metaphysical and the scientific overall picture.
+Similarly, the importance of human language — our verbal way of communication — can be misunderstood as not already containing the promise of something quite astounding, the delivery of the enormous view that is waiting for us high above our heads.
+So it cannot be stressed enough here in our quest to discussing and understanding everything that language, a man made tool, is one of the keys to understanding not only the metaphysical but also the scientific overall picture.

 nothing

 For this e-book, the word nothing is possibly the most important word in the quest to understand everything, since understanding the peculiarities of nothing leads to understanding the entire picture.
-You may at first think this word is a useless tool to get to the larger picture, but the clearing in the woods delivers the view, not the locations thick with wood that block it.
+You may at first think this word is a useless tool to get to the larger picture, but the clearings in the woods deliver us the view, not the locations thick with wood that block it.
 So how do we know that we all consider this word nothing in more or less similar ways?
-Have you ever considered how and where to place the exact meaning of the word?
+And can we discuss it as mature beings without one of us running away when it hits us that there really is nothing there?
 Would you place nothing in opposition to everything, or would you declare it to be absolutely insignificant?
 Do you give it a function?
 Do you have a clear and straight-forward picture in mind when you hear or read the word nothing, and do you think everyone has the same idea in mind?
-Scientists, for instance, have only recently — and begrudgingly — allowed this word to enter the scientific dictionary.
+Scientists, for instance, have only recently and — let's be honest — begrudgingly allowed this word to enter the scientific dictionary.
 Not too long ago, scientists abhorred the subject matter of nothing, and quickly relegated it to the side-line as a phenomenon of non-importance to science.
+As you will see further in this book, scientists can behave much like religious leaders and avoid discussing this issue by running away or declaring it a non-issue.
+The clearings in the woods, allowing us our view, are circumstantial realities that help us understand our moves through all stages of our climb up.

 For us it is important to understand that concepts and words are themselves like changing landscapes.
 Let's therefore briefly examine several historical philosophies in regards to the phenomenon of nothing.
 Even a short investigation should make the various concepts visible that people had in mind; we might find something in relationship to a theory of everything.
-As mentioned in chapter 1, information diminishes when we go further and further back through time.
-What people in the past were thinking may be different from the actual words they left us.
-Searches for indications of concepts of everything must therefore be conducted carefully because all words are also colored by history.
+Searches for indications of concepts of everything must be conducted carefully because all words are also colored by history.
 Do we really have a lot of evidence that proves the word god is related to the word whole?
 Not really.
 The original use of the word god might have indicated something totally different, yet we do know that at one time the word must have indicated an original concept.
 Unfortunately for us, words and interpretation of words are subject to change and mutilation over time.
 The implied use of the word god to describe the unknown may sound plausible to us, but it may have really meant nothing but 'the one and only.'
 We do not know for a fact; the original concept may be lost forever.

 historical examples